 Inclusive Post Secondary Education

-Axcess Acadia is a participatory audit program offered as a collaboration between The School of Education and the Department of Community Development.
+Axcess Acadia is a participatory audit option offered as a collaboration between The School of Education and the Department of Community Development.
 The program partners with and is funded by the Department of Labour and Advanced Education, Postsecondary Disability Services.
 For more information contact the Axcess Acadia Coordinator.